 An important nutrient in diabetes.
 The quantity (amount) and quality (type) of carbohydrate foods.
 What carbohydrates are you having?

 Week 4 - Reading & understanding food labels.

 Looking at the foods you buy.
-Understanding the traffic light system, guideline daily amounts (GDAs) and nutritional labels.
+Understanding the traffic light system, guideline daily amounts (RIs) and nutritional labels.
 Dispelling the myths.